 You have a couple of choices.
 You can choose to not make a photograph or you can practice what I […]

-Your photograph should be all about what you want as a photographer, not about what your camera does in auto-mode.
+Your photograph should be all about what you want as a photographer, not about what you think someone else will like or not like and it is not about what your camera does in auto-mode.

 If you made a copy of the Mona Lisa and added a mustache to it would you consider what you created a new piece of art?